-I’ve taken part in a number of outreach activities during my research career.
-These include:
+I’ve taken part in many outreach activities during my research career.
+Some highlights include:

 2016 – CQG+ article.
 I wrote an article for a general science audience for the blog of the ‘Classical and Quantum Gravity’ journal.

 2016 – Press conference at the April APS meeting.
 I presented our recent work on rapidly spinning black holes to a panel of science journalists.
 This resulted in the publication of two popular science articles on Space.com and ScienceNews.org.

 2015 – Science by the pint.
 This outreach event took place at the Aeronaut Brewery in Cambridge, MA.
 After a short talk by Scott Hughes we discussed black holes with members of the public over a pint or two.